GaganBhusal/Minesweeper_GUI/README.md

-# Minesweeper GUI — Classic Game, Python-Powered!
+# Minesweeper GUI — Classic Game!

 Helloooooo!
 This is my version of good old **Minesweeper** game — built entirely with Python using `tkinter` for GUI.